Are you tired of feeling unfulfilled and underpaid in your career and ready for a change?

 This is EASILY the best way to get into sales without experience.

 And you can still make good money–many setters make anywhere from $5k to even $15k per month.

 This is a natural next step for setters.

 You can still become a closer without experience, but it’s much easier to start as a setter.
-Sometimes it only takes a few months to move into a closer role, and you can make upwards of $30k per month depending on the industry and your skill set.
+Sometimes it only takes a few months to move into a closer role, and many closers can make upwards of $30k per month depending on their industry and skill set.

 3. Sales Development Rep

 SDRs are similar to setters but they usually have the additional responsibility of generating leads.
 They’re responsible for cold outreach to potential leads and getting them to book appointments with the sales team.